tomdoeslinux/PixaPencil/README.md

 Join the official Matrix server: https://matrix.to/#/#pyxlmoose:matrix.org

+## Name change
+PixaPencil used to be called 'PyxlMoose'.
+I decided to call it 'PixaPencil' as I feel as though it's better than PyxlMoose.

+Anyone who wishes to use my old name - PyxlMoose - is free to do so.

 ## Android market
 PixaPencil (f.
 PyxlMoose) will be available soon on the Google Play Store - and for those for don't feel comfortable purchasing apps from the Play Store - it will also be available on F-Droid.
 It will also be available as a standalone apk file on GitHub.